UCAS Personal Statement Checker

 Expert AI Feedback & Score

-Trained exclusively on thousands of UCAS personal statements and the 2026 format.
-Obtain the sharpest, most specialised feedback available.
+Trained on real UCAS personal statements and the offers they won.
+Grade and improve yours with the sharpest, most specialised feedback available.

 Trusted by applicants to the UK's top universities